amijafari/snapp-express-basket-helper-extension/README.md

    - Results are sorted by delivery fee (lowest first)
 6. **Navigate to Store**: Click on any store name to open its page in the same tab

-## Requirements

-- Google Chrome browser (latest version recommended)
-- Active account on Snapp Express (must be logged in to express.snapp.market)
-- Internet connection

 ## Browser Compatibility

-- ✅ Chrome (Manifest V3)
+- Chrome (Manifest V3)
-- ✅ Edge (Chromium-based)
+- Edge (Chromium-based)
-- ✅ Other Chromium-based browsers
+- Other Chromium-based browsers

 ## TODO